This add-on lets you display facets alongside supported WordPress blocks, in classic and block themes.

 add_filter( 'uagb_post_query_args_grid', function( $query_args ) { if ( is_page(123) ) { // Adapt is_page() conditional as needed $query_args['posts_per_page'] = 9; } return $query_args; }, 10 );

-Customize Spectra Pro Loop Builder block queries
+Customize Spectra Pro (Advanced) Loop Builder block queries

 How to use custom PHP code?